 March 10, 2026

-What changed in March 2026
+What actually changed in March 2026

-- EB-1 China moved forward.
+- EB-1 China moved forward — modestly, but meaningfully.

 Why EB-1 movement matters more than people think

-Why EB-2 China movement still feels frustrating
+Why EB-2 China still feels like waiting in line at DMV

-The chart that matters: Final Action vs. Dates for Filing
+The chart that matters: Final Action Vs. Dates for Filing

 - Final Action Dates — when a green card can actually be approved